To cookie settings Main content Main navigation

 These topics have the full attention of the researchers at Windesheim University of Applied Sciences.
 We conduct practice-oriented and multidisciplinary research in close consultation with the professional field, education and other research groups.

-Exercise and a positive body experience are very important to our well-being.
-Within psychomotor therapy (PMT) an important and wide range of movement-based and body-oriented interventions has been developed over the last few decades.
-They are widely used when well-being and quality of life are at risk due to psychosocial or psychiatric problems.
-Research within the professorship focuses on the efficacy, effect and potential use of these different movement-based and body-oriented interventions.
+Movement and a positive relation with one own body are of great importance to our well-being.
+In the last few decades, psychomotor therapy (PMT) has developed an important and wide range of movement- and body-oriented interventions.
+They are widely used when well-being and quality of life are under pressure due to psychosocial or psychiatric problems.
+The research within our professorship of Movement, Health and Well-being focuses on the effectiveness and working mechanisms of these different movement- and body-oriented interventions and the diagnostic and research instruments needed to accurately support indication and evaluation of therapy.

-The research is practice-based.
-This means that lecturers of physical education can apply the knowledge from research directly in their work.
-Examples of questions that come up for discussion are: How do children learn to move, and how do we improve motor learning?
+The professorship of Human Movement, School and Sport conducts and supervises research into people's exercise and sports behaviour, particularly within the context of the school and sports associations.
+Our research is practice-oriented.
+This means that physical education teachers can directly apply the knowledge gained from research in their work.
+Examples of questions to be addressed are: How do children learn to move, and how do we improve motor learning with the use of new technologies?
 What is the social role and significance of sport?
-What is the relationship between the sports club and physical education?
+What is the relationship between the sports and physical education?
 What are the social effects of a certain sports policy?

 Want to know more?
 Contact Professor Ivo van Hilvoorde via +31 88 469 9162 (phone) or email(opens in new tab).

 Want to know more?
-Contact Simone de Bruin via email(opens in new tab)
+Contact our Professor: Dr ir Simone de Bruin via email(opens in new tab)

 Want to know more?
 Contact Professor Marike Hettinga via +31 88 469 7762 (phone) or email(opens in new tab).